Continued from last week's post:

 Copy the above SQL String into a new MS-Access Query SQL window.

-Select View - -> Datasheet View to display Records from the Categories Table from the Northwind.mdb database.
+Select View -> Datasheet View to display Records from the Categories Table from the Northwind.mdb database.

-Select View - -> Design View to change the Query Design View.
+Select View -> Design View to change the Query Design View.

-The Table Object has been already visible on the Query Design surface, but the Field Names are absent.
+The Table Object has already been visible on the Query Design surface, but the Field Names are absent.
 Click on the title area of the Table to select it.

-Display the Property Sheet (View - -> Properties.
+Display the Property Sheet (View -> Properties.
 The Alias and Source Properties of the Query are displayed.

 Add .mdb extension at the end of the Pathname string in the Source Property.